-The G. Gounaropoulos Museum was founded in 1979 and opened for the public a year later, on 8 February 1980.
-It is housed in the house-studio of the painter Giorgos Gounaropoulos in the Ano Ilisia district of Athens.
-Its collection comprises more than forty oil paintings and drawings by the artist, as well as his personal archive and objects from his daily life.
+The G. Gounaropoulos Museum was founded in 1979 and opened its doors a year later, on 8 February 1980.
+It is located at the house-studio of painter Giorgos Gounaropoulos in the Ano Ilisia district of Athens.
+The Museum collection comprises more than forty oil paintings and drawings by the artist, part of his personal archive and objects from his everyday life.
 The building and the collection were donated by Elias Gounaropoulos, the artist’s son, to the Municipality of Zografos.
-The main purpose of the museum is to promote the artist's work to the general public.
+The museum aims mainly to the promotion of the artist's work to a general audience.

-In 1994, the Municipality of Zografos added a new building next to the artist’s house-studio, the “Art and Cultural Centre”.
-The new building expanded the museum's operations by hosting temporary exhibitions and events, of both artistic and broader cultural content (painting, sculpture, photography, literature, poetry, folk art, etc.).
+In 1994, the Municipality of Zografos added a new building next to the artist’s house-studio.
+The new building, under the name of “Art and Cultural Centre”, expanded the museum's operations by hosting temporary exhibitions and events, of both artistic and broader cultural content (painting, sculpture, photography, literature, poetry, folk art, etc.).

 The Art and Cultural Centre features three halls:

 - The "Giorgos Gounaropoulos Hall", where temporary painting, sculpture, photography, etc., exhibitions are held.

 - The "Stratis Tsirkas Hall", where publications and personal objects of the author are exhibited.
 This hall is also used for temporary exhibitions.